angelochillemix/stdfsharp/README.md

 Features:
 - Support of the STDF V4 specifications
-- Read STDF file structure (partial implementation)
+- Read STDF file structure (currently partial implementation)
 - Capability to write a STDF file as a result of processing other STDF files or custom developed analysis tool
 - On Demand record reading and processing